Lip Augmentation Specialists Serving Charlotte and All Surrounding Areas

 The three main ways to enlarge lips are to use either an injectable filler such as Juvéderm (hyaluronic acid), use one’s own body tissues, like fat or dermis, or use a synthetic implant such as PermaLip.
 Each method has advantages and disadvantages.

 Hyaluronic acid is the main component of Juvéderm.
 This material is a mucopolysaccaride filler that is present throughout our bodies.
 Bacteria have been engineered to make this substance in a sterile fashion.
 The material is harvested and can be injected into lines in the cheeks, lips and perioral area.
 There is no harvest site and the procedure can be done in 15 minutes in the office with minimal recovery time.
-The effects last 3-6 months.
-Recently the FDA approved Voluma which is an 18-24 month treatment for adding fullness to the cheeks, jawline and temple area.
+The effects last 6-12 months.
+Recently the FDA approved Voluma, which is an 18-24 month treatment for adding fullness to the cheeks, jawline and temple area.
+They have also developed Volbella and Vollure to fine tune the result in different parts of the face and achieve individual results based on patient needs and desires.
 Because of these advantages, this is our preferred approach at this time for temporary correction of the lips.

 Fat can be harvested from an area of abundance, using a tiny incision, and then injected into the lips.
 Lips are over-corrected because we know that some of the fat will melt.
 The advantage is that the procedure is easily tolerated with virtually no incisions.
 The disadvantage of this cosmetic surgery is the uncertainty of how much fat will survive the transfer and keep the lips full.